2021 CRRSAA Grant Funding

-UA-PTC has signed and returned the Recipient’s Funding Certification and Agreement form for the Emergency Financial Aid Grants to students under the Coronavirus Aid, Relief, and Economic Security (CARES) Act and intends to use the funds to provide the mandated amount of at least 50% of the emergency financial aid grants to eligible UA-PTC students who were enrolled during the Spring 2020 semester.
+UA-PTC signed and returned the Recipient’s Funding Certification and Agreement form for the Emergency Financial Aid Grants to students under the Coronavirus Aid, Relief, and Economic Security (CARES) Act and intends to use the funds to provide the mandated amount of at least 50% of the emergency financial aid grants to eligible UA-PTC students who were enrolled during the Spring 2020 semester.
+Please note that the following information serves as the final report that covers all remaining HEERF fund expenditures for Section 18004(a)(1) Student Portion Funds.

-UA-PTC has already made over 500 awards to eligible students and funds will begin to get disbursed during the week of May 11, 2020.
-UA-PTC estimates that about 3,000 UA-PTC students are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore eligible to receive an emergency financial aid grant.
+As of December 15, 2020, UA-PTC has disbursed $2,254,350 to 1,733 students .
+UA-PTC initially estimated that about 3,000 students would be eligible to participate in the programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore eligible to receive an emergency financial aid grant.

-The total amount UA-PTC will receive under the Higher Education Emergency Relief Fund (HEERF) student portion will be $2,238,058.
-These funds are for expenses related to the disruption of campus operations due to the coronavirus.
+The total amount UA-PTC received under the Higher Education Emergency Relief Fund (HEERF) student portion was $2,238,058.
+These funds were for expenses related to the disruption of campus operations due to the coronavirus.

 How to Apply for CARES Grant Funding: